-Romania profile - Timeline - BBC News
+Romania profile

 Revolution

-1989 December - Demonstrations in city of Timisoara against the harassment of dissident priest Laszlo Tokes trigger bloody national uprising.
+1989 December - Demonstrations in city of Timisoara spread nationwide in a bloody national uprising that leads to the execution of Nicolae Ceasescu and his wife.

-Ceausescu and his wife Elena try to flee but are caught and executed.

-1990 May - Government of Prime Minister Petre Roman embarks on economic and political reform programme.
+1990 May - Government embarks on economic and political reform programme.

-1991 - Riots by miners on strike over soaring prices force Mr Roman's resignation.
-He is replaced by Theodor Stolojan, who sees through a new constitution.
+1991 - Riots by miners on strike over soaring prices force Prime Minister Petre Roman's resignation.
 1996 - Centre-right election victory sweeps aside former communists.
 Emil Constantinescu elected president, Victor Ciorbea becomes prime minister.

 1997 - Economic reform programme announced.
 Securitate Communist-era secret police files opened.